-Forest based communities, particularly those with wood products manufacturing facilities have typically evolved synergistically with the forest industry.
-Because the forest industry is a "sustainable" industry with relatively predictable sources of raw material, significant capital investments in equipment have been made and stable workforces have been established in many forest based communities.
-This has led concurrently to public investments in those communities in the form of schools, hospitals, roads and utilities.
+Forest-based communities, particularly those with wood products manufacturing facilities, have typically evolved synergistically with the forest industry.
+Because the forest industry is a "sustainable" industry with relatively predictable sources of raw material, significant capital investments in equipment have been made, and stable workforces have been established in many forest-based communities.
+Hence, there has been considerable public investment in those communities in the form of schools, hospitals, roads, and utilities.
 If public and private decision-makers have not adequately anticipated and prepared for the significant changes in the economy and social climate that occur during and following a mountain pine beetle infestation, the existing public and commercial infrastructure may be entirely inappropriate for ensuing demographic changes.
-Sustainability of communities in those situations will be seriously jeopardized.
+The sustainability of communities in those situations will be seriously ieopardized.